 About Yeast Infections

 Picture this, you’re sitting on your couch, and your dog is nonstop licking at their paw pads or scratching at their skin or ears.
 You get a little closer to your dog and realize their hair is very greasy, and there is an odd odor coming from their coat.
 You examine your dog even closer and realize that it has black speckles on its underbelly and has some hair loss.
-These are all things that may be associated with dogs that are suffering from a yeast infection.
+These are all signs that may be associated with dogs that are suffering from a yeast infection.
 No need to fret, yeast infections are not an uncommon skin issue for dogs.
-Although, that does not mean it should be left untreated.
-Various infections, like this, can take a while to get under control, and the longer it goes untreated the harder it is to treat.
-Common issues include:
+Although, for your dog's well being, it should be left untreated.
+Various infections, including this kind, can take a while to get under control, and the longer it goes untreated the harder it is to treat.
+Common issues or signs include:

 - Hot Spots